gto76/albums/README.md

 35 Greatest Albums of All Time
 ===========================
-Albums are rated by how well they sound when listened to from beginning to the end without interruptions.
+Albums are rated by how well they sound **when listened to from beginning to the end without interruptions**.
 That's the reason why there is no Nevermind by Nirvana or Rain Dogs by Tom Waits on the list, since they contain a few songs that ruin the flow of the record.
 There are also no live albums or compilations.

-Click on the cover to listen to the record on Youtube.
+**Click on the cover to listen to the record on Youtube.**